flowslate/www-site/src/content/blog/schema-drift-announcement.md

 **Best for:** Development environments, rapid prototyping, and agile teams where speed > strict governance.

-In this mode, FlowSlate acts as a self-healing system.
+In this mode, Saddle Data acts as a self-healing system.
 *   **Detection:** When our worker detects a new column in your source database...
 *   **Action:** It automatically issues an `ALTER TABLE` command to your destination warehouse to add the column.
 *   **Result:** The sync continues uninterrupted.
 Your data warehouse schema evolves in real-time with your production database.